radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 The agent logs to agent_fid_sd_agent_real_time.log.
 This log can be viewed and downloaded from Server Control Panel > Log Viewer.

-The agent log level is controlled by the setting in Main Control Panel -> Settings tab -> Logs -> Log Settings.
+The agent log level is controlled by the setting in Classic Control Panel -> Settings tab -> Logs -> Log Settings.
 Select the Sync Agents – Agents option.

 ![Sync Agent Log Settings](Media/Image3.4.jpg)

 ### Connector Logs

 The capture connector logs use the following syntax: `<naming_context>_<baseDN>_<data_source>\connector.log`.
 These logs can be viewed and downloaded from Server Control Panel > Log Viewer.
-They can also be viewed from the Main Control Panel > PCache Monitoring tab.
+They can also be viewed from the Classic Control Panel > PCache Monitoring tab.

-The log level is defined per connector with the setting in Main Control Panel -> PCache Monitoring tab.
+The log level is defined per connector with the setting in Classic Control Panel -> PCache Monitoring tab.
 Select the connector on the topology and the configuration window displays.
 In the Configuration section, select the level from the Log Level drop-down list.

 ![Connector Log Level](Media/Image3.5.jpg)